 To examine differences between ambitious and less-ambitious women on all these variables, state legislative candidates who were the most ambitious both in terms of desire to achieve higher office and in terms of projected tenure in political offices were separated from all other state legislative candidates.
 "Ambitious" state legislative candidates were those who desired to run for a major statewide or national office and who hoped to remain in public office for twelve years or more.
-All other candidates were classified as "less ambitious."23 If the variables above do, in fact, affect ambition, then the women who were most ambitious should differ significantly from other candidates on these measures.
+All other candidates were classified as "less ambitious."
+If the variables above do, in fact, affect ambition, then the women who were most ambitious should differ significantly from other candidates on these measures.

 Table 7.4 presents measures of association between this dichotomized measure of ambition and the various independent variables.
-None of the show at least weak relationships to ambition.
+None of the relationships were strong, but several of the independent variables did show at least weak relationships to ambition.
 Ambitious candidates were notably younger than other candidates.
 While 22.9% of all ambitious candidates were thirty or younger, only 9.1% of the less-ambitious candidates fell in this age group.
 At the other extreme, 0.7% of ambitious candidates but 9.6% of other candidates were over sixty.